Iron & Manganese in water

-Whole House Systems For Iron Removal & Manganese Removal
+Whole House Systems For Iron & Manganese Removal

-The difference in water quality after iron removal and managanes removal is noticeable in the shower and bathroom immediately.
-There will no longer be residue from impurities, so your skin will feel smoother and your hair softer and brighter.
+The difference in water quality after iron and manganese removal is noticeable in the shower and bathroom immediately.
+There will no longer be residue from impurities, so your skin will feel smoother and your hair softer and look brighter.
 Bathtubs, showers and sinks will be easier to clean because there will be less scum and build-up.

 Kitchen sinks, coffee makers, and ice machines can all be fed higher quality, filtered water.
-Your food will become more flavorful and increase in nutrient value because of the lack of contaminants.
-Foods and drinks made primarily with water will taste much better when the main ingredient is cleaner!
+Your food will taste more flavorful because of the lack of these off-tasting contaminants.
+Drinks made primarily with water will also taste better as well!

-Your appliances, including the washing machine, water heater and dishwasher, will run much more efficiently and likely last longer if they’re using conditioned water.
-Your clothes will be softer and brighter, your water heater won’t expend as much energy and dishes will be clean and spotless with a whole house water filtration system!
+Your appliances, including the washing machine, water heater and dishwasher, will run much more efficiently and likely last longer if they’re using softened water.
+Your clothing will feel softer and appear brighter, your water heater won’t expend as much energy and last longer and dishes will be clean and spot-free with a whole house water softener system!

 As with any prudent approach to solving water problems, we start with a water test.
 Additionally, we estimate water usage based on the number of people in the home, number of bathrooms, plumbing issues like pipe size, etc. and other factors to determine what type of system will effectively address your issues without water pressure loss.
 For iron and manganese removal, a determination of the form, Ferric (particulate) or Ferrous (dissolved in solution) is necessary.